django/dsf-working-groups/active/online-community.md

 With regards to Django Software Foundation responsibilities and resources, the group operates with:

-- Administrator Privileges on approved community platforms with the following conditions to create redundency and protect the community from any single person holding too much power:
+- Administrator Privileges on approved community platforms with the following conditions to create redundancy and protect the community from any single person holding too much power:
   - A single member may not have Administrator Privileges to all platforms
   - A minimum of two members having Administrator Privileges for a single platform